 Autism Resources for Career and Higher Education

-Loras College is proud to launch a four-year program designed to help students with Autism Spectrum Disorder (ADS) thrive emotionally, academically and socially.
-Students admitted into the ARCH program will work directly with Loras College Lynch Learning Center staff members designated as Certified Autism Specialists and will hone skills ranging from self-advocacy and organization to stress management and socialization in addition to earning their bachelor’s degree.
+Loras College’s ARCH program is a four-year program designed to help students with Autism Spectrum Disorder (ASD) thrive emotionally, academically, and socially.
+Students admitted into the ARCH program will work directly with Loras College Certified Autism Specialists and will hone skills ranging from self-advocacy and organization to stress management and socialization in addition to earning their bachelor’s degree.

 The Lynch Learning Center has provided a focused program for students with Learning Disabilities and Attention Deficit Disorder for nearly 30 years.
 We also have dedicated and experienced staff ready to offer programming specific to students with Autism Spectrum Disorder.”– Lynn L. Gallagher, Ed.D., CAS, AES (she/her/hers)Director-Lynch Learning Center

 Students enrolled in the program attend an individual weekly meeting with an Academic Counselor to help students stay on track academically and attend a small group meeting with a Loras College Mental Health Counselor.
 First year students in the program work with their Academic Counselor to create an individualized college success plan as well as attend a Transitions to College class in the fall semester and Characteristic of ASD course in the Spring semester.
 Specialized one credit career building and strategies classes are offered during students’ sophomore, junior and senior years.
 Job shadowing, career fairs, internships and one-on-one résumé and cover letter counseling are incorporated within the career strategies component.